dalelotts/angular-bootstrap-datetimepicker/README.md

 Number.
 Default: 5

 The increment used to build the hour view.
 A button is created for each <code>minuteStep</code> minutes.

+## Working with ng-model
+The angular-bootstrap-datetimepicker directive requires ng-model and the picked date/time is automatically synchronized with the model value.

+This directive also plays nicely with validation directives such as ng-required.

+The angular-bootstrap-datetimepicker directive stores and expects the model value to be a standard javascript Date object.

+## ng-required directive
+If you apply the required directive to element then the form element is invalid until a date is picked.

+Note: Remember that the ng-required directive must be explicitly set, i.e. to "true".

 ## Examples